 - The February 2021 Grant Run will be reduced to accept

-applications for Professional Development Grants
+applications for Institutional Grants only.

 In light of the impacts of COVID-19 on the museum sector, the AMA